helimania/zombie_basic/README.md

 # Schematic for version 1.0.B1

-This scheme can be used as a regular port extender for Raspberry PI
+This scheme can be used as a regular port extender for Raspberry PI.

 ![preview 2](https://github.com/helimania/zombie_basic/blob/master/zombie.basic.shield.jpg)